The GUIDE index for Curse of Strahd and other related articles can be found here !

 This approach turns Strahd into a predictable, although extremely intelligent foe.
 However you only have to ask how different DMs played Strahd and you will find out that most didn’t take this approach.
 And it is because Strahd has so much potential.
 Here’s my take, take or leave what you like.

 Strahd is extremely proud, however he is very difficult to offend if insulted.
 He thinks he is the most important and powerful man in the realm.
-No one ever comes close to his different qualities.
+No one ever comes close to his qualities.
 If a PC insults or contradicts Strahd, he just considers them inferior beings with no taste for conversation, unrefined, rough, peasants after all.

 As a man of stature and power, he has no qualms about using other people for his own ends and cares not for the welfare of his subjects.
-He enjoys breaking the spirit of good people, it is a labor that takes a lot of time and effort, you need to be patient and intelligent.
+He enjoys breaking the spirits of good people, it is a labor that takes a lot of time and effort, you need to be patient and intelligent.
 But Strahd has all the time in the world, take the example of the Abbot.
 This is Strahd’s pet project, he’s been corrupting the Abbot for more than a hundred years.
 He can take his time, this is the reason why Strahd seldom kills adventurers in a single showdown.
 He wants to test them, crush their spirits, see how much they can withstand.
 He is just playing because being immortal is really boring.
 After killing an adventurer, Strahd might even have him revived by the dark powers just for fun (if you decide that Strahd can control this).

 Of course Strahd can turn into a savage beast once he is angered, this is difficult but possible.
 Things that would anger Strahd is stuff related to Ireena.
 Her being taken away from Barovia to Vallaki or Krezk, that angers him.
 Ireena reuniting with Sergei in Krezk, this is automatic frenzy mode for Strahd.
 In a battle, if he gets close to losing he gets angrier as it is revealed he is not as powerful as he pretends to be.